 The school community as a whole supports us in our expectations that students speak in Standard English, expressing themselves in full statements wherever possible.
 By working together as a learning community to build students’ literacy skills, we believe that students will have the necessary skills to be successful with their education at Duke’s and beyond.

 We also provide a range of interventions including small group teaching for our students needing additional Literacy support.

 For more information on any aspect of Literacy at Duke’s or the small group interventions, please contact:

-Dr E Kell, Head of Communications Faculty – firstname.lastname@example.org
+Dr E Kell, Director of Communications Faculty – firstname.lastname@example.org

-Ms T Neale, Head of Differentiation Department – email@example.com
+Ms T Neale, Head of Differentiation and SENCO – email@example.com

 At Duke’s, we believe that to be true functional, our students need to be highly numerate and therefore in addition to our Maths lesson, we expect numeracy opportunities to be identified and highlighted in all areas of the curriculum.
 We have high expectations of our student’s readiness to learn and therefore have a scientific calculator and a geometry set to be a part of their essential equipment list.

 To ensure Numeracy is high on the school agenda, we have a fortnightly numeracy activity to be completed during registration time across the school and drop down days with a numeracy theme such as ‘Money Week’.